jfb-h/BlockmodelUtils.jl/docs/src/index.md

 ```@meta
-CurrentModule = Blockmodels
+CurrentModule = BlockmodelUtils
 ```

-# Blockmodels
+# BlockmodelUtils

-Documentation for the [Blockmodels.jl](https://github.com/jfb-h/Blockmodels.jl) Julia package to represent, analyse, and plot network blockmodels, i.e., blocked graph adjacency matrices according to some node partition.
+Documentation for the [BlockmodelUtils.jl](https://github.com/jfb-h/BlockmodelUtils.jl) Julia package to represent, analyse, and plot network blockmodels, i.e., blocked graph adjacency matrices according to some node partition.
 As of now, this package does *not* contain functionality to infer node partitions from network structure (i.e., clusters or equivalence-based partitions).
 Its main purpose is instead to provide a simple representation of blockmodels and some plotting utilities.

 # Installation

-To install this package, enter the package manager at the REPL by pressing `]` and write `add Blockmodels`.
+To install this package, enter the package manager at the REPL by pressing `]` and write `add BlockmodelUtils`.

 Plotting utilities are provided by a package extension using the [Makie.jl](https://docs.makie.org/stable/) ecosystem, so to use them you will also have to install one of the Makie backends, e.g. `CairoMakie`.